viamrobotics/docs/docs/mobility/frame-system/_index.md

 ## Configuration

-To enable the default frame for a given [component](/components/) on a robot, navigate to the **Config** tab of the machine's page in [the Viam app](https://app.viam.com) and click **Components**.
+To enable the default frame for a given [component](/components/) on a machine, navigate to the **Config** tab of the machine's page in [the Viam app](https://app.viam.com) and click **Components**.
 With **mode** as **Builder**, click **Add Frame** on the component's card and **Save Config**.

-To adjust the frame from its default configuration, change the parameters as needed for your robot before saving.
+To adjust the frame from its default configuration, change the parameters as needed for your machine before saving.

 {{< tabs name="Frame Configuration Instructions" >}}
 {{% tab name="Config Builder" %}}